funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     ```
     <br/><br/>
 ![Tiled Convolution](/docs/assets/conv_tiled.jpg)<br/><br/>
+Standard CPU convolution on a matrix of size 1e4 x 1e3 and filter size of 11x11 takes somewhere around 700ms whereas both the GPU kernel based convolutions (with and without shared memory tiling) takes somewhere around only 20ms.<br/><br/>
 We can approximately calculate the OP/B ratio for the above kernel as follows: For each input tile loaded into shared memory, total number of (approx) bytes read from the DRAM is `INP_TILE_WIDTH*INP_TILE_WIDTH*4`.
 For each element of the input tile, multiply the filter matrix of dim `K*K` with `K*K` elements of the input tile resulting in `K^2` multiplications and then there are `K^2` additions to sum up the products.
 This is repeated for all elements of the input tile i.e. number of operations = `INP_TILE_WIDTH^2 * K^2 * 2`.
 The OP/B ratio is: `(INP_TILE_WIDTH^2 * K^2 * 2)/(INP_TILE_WIDTH^2 * 4) = K^2/2`. <br/><br/>
 Larger filter sizes has greater OP/B ratio because each input element is used by more threads. <br/><br/>
 The actual calculation is a bit complex since at the boundaries the input tile has fewer than `INP_TILE_WIDTH*INP_TILE_WIDTH` elements and also some input tile elements are loaded by multiple blocks of threads as they are overlapping. <br/><br/>